 This course will enable you to:

-Understand the limits to conventional WiFi technology and how light can provide massively higher bandwidth.
+Understand the limits to conventional WiFi technology and how light can provide significantly higher bandwidth

-Describe key visible light technologies sucvhc as VLC and LiFi.
+Describe key optical wireless technologies such as infrared, VLC and LiFi

-Discuss pros and cons of angular diversity and multiple input multiple output techniques in VLC systems.
+Discuss pros and cons of angular diversity and multiple input multiple output techniques in optical attocell networks

-Summarise methods to achieve multiuser access and to support mobility in LiFi optical attocell networks.
+Summarise methods to achieve multiuser access and to support mobility in optical attocell networks

-Explain how the downlink capacity of optical attocell networks could be obtained taking into account that effects such as fading do not exist unlike in RF.
+Explain how the downlink capacity of optical attocell networks could be obtained taking into account specific properties of IM/DD - for example, that fading does not exist unlike in RF

 Short Course Audience: